• transmission medium

 • The effective bandwidth refers to the range of frequencies within which a significant portion of the signal’s power or energy is concentrated.

-• Fractional bandwidth:
+• fractional bandwidth:

 • The symbol rate (or baud rate) is the number of symbols transmitted per unit time